ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 {: unnumbered}

 A `wildcard` selector selects the nodes of all children of an object or array.
+The order in which the children of an object appear in the resultant nodelist is not stipulated, since JSON objects are unordered.
+Children of an array appear in array order in the resultant nodelist.

 The `wildcard` selector selects nothing from a primitive JSON value (that is, a number, a string, `true`, `false`, or `null`).